1946 Dominican Republic earthquake: Earthquake

+Tsunami

 A tsunami was generated by the initial earthquake and caused widespread devastation across Hispaniola.
 The tsunami was observed in much of the Caribbean and the northwestern Atlantic Ocean.
 Maximum tsunami heights exceeded 5 m in several locations, with a height of 8 m observed at Playa Boca Nueva, although it was likely associated with splash-up.
 A small tsunami was also recorded by tide gauges at San Juan in Puerto Rico, Bermuda and in the United States at Daytona Beach, Florida and Atlantic City, New Jersey.
-Approximately 1,790 people were killed by the earthquake and tsunami.